Hastings organization marks 8 millionth meal assembled for world's needy

 “It caught her eye as a dietitian,” Krebsbach said of Jeanne Hastings.
 “It evolved from that.”

-After being an affiliate of Kids Against Hunger, the Hastings group eventually formed HHAH, an organization with 501c(3) status that now relies on Orphan Grain Train to procure the needed foodstuffs and then distribute the packaged meals worldwide.
+After being an affiliate of Kids Against Hunger, the Hastings group eventually formed Hearts & Hands Against Hunger, an organization with 501c(3) status that now relies on Orphan Grain Train to procure the needed foodstuffs and then distribute the packaged meals worldwide.
 The packages carry the Mercy Meals label, but boxes packed in Hastings also carry a special sticker that makes them easy to identify.

 Over the 15-year history of the project, meals from Hastings have been delivered to five continents, Krebsbach said.
 And for the last fiscal year, 19 countries received packages — the Philippines, Haiti and Guatemala prominent among them.